 The mid interview provides you and your Preceptor/Associate Preceptor with an opportunity to review your achievement to date and for her/him to provide you with feedback on what areas of your practice need further development and to identify priorities and opportunities for their achievement.
-Feedback on your learning with your Preceptor/Associate Preceptor should be completed in a supportive manner to provide you with adequate time to reflect on your achievements to date and to adapt your schedule of activities and demonstration of professional knowledge and values in the practice setting.
 It is important that at this mid-point interview, a note of your learning needs and progress is completed and agreed with you by your Preceptor/Associate Preceptor.
-The competence statements and indicators have been designed to be applicable to all practice settings.
-Please discuss with your Preceptor/Associate Preceptor and CPC should you encounter difficulties in gaining experience necessary to achieve the competences agreed with your Preceptor/Associate Preceptor.
-Where necessary, additional supports may be provided by the
+The student should inform and discuss with the Preceptor/Associate Preceptor and/or CPC if they are having difficulties in gaining the experience necessary to achieve the competences agreed.